geral2/SQL-APIConsumer/README.md

 ## Built With

 * [C#](https://www.microsoft.com/en-us/download/details.aspx?id=7029/) - CLR develop in C# in .net framework 4.5.
-* [SQL Server 2008+](https://www.microsoft.com/es-es/sql-server//) - Could be deployed in SQL server 2008 or later.
+* [SQL Server 2016+](https://www.microsoft.com/es-es/sql-server//) - Could be deployed in SQL server 2016 or later.

+If you are working in an older version like 2008 or 2012 you would need to keep this in mind:
+1. SQL 2012 does not allow default parameters for CLR (Default parameter values for CLR types, nvarchar(max), varbinary(max), and xml are not supported.)
+1. OPENJSON is not available for SQL 2012.
+You won't be able to use OPENJSON statement since it was introduced in SQL 2016.
+As alternative you could use this [function](https://www.red-gate.com/simple-talk/sql/t-sql-programming/consuming-json-strings-in-sql-server/).

 ## Contributing